Run-and-Tumble Dynamics and Zeno--Anti-Zeno Transition in Biased Quantum Trajectories: Results

+{While in the strong feedback regime,} as $\gamma’$ increases, the enhanced fluctuations counteract the dissipative freezing.
+Consequently, substantially larger bias is required to maintain the Zeno subspace, shifting the transition to larger values of $\gamma’$.

+\textit{Validation of the Classical Active Matter Mapping.---} Comparing the quantum phase diagram [Fig.2(a)] with the classical p-RTP model [Fig.2(b)] reveals that the classical active matter description captures the essential features of the quantum simulation. \emph{High-Diffusion Limit:} As the diffusion constant increases, the ``active'' picture becomes accurate.
+The classical p-RTP solution for $\langle X_t \rangle$ matches the averaged Lindblad equation, and the full probability distributions overlap to a good degree (within $\sim 2\%$ error, see Fig.~\ref{fig:fullphase}(c), Point B). \emph{Small-Diffusion Limit:} In the low-noise regime, the quantum-to-classical map correctly identifies the phase transition boundaries at $\gamma' = \pm 2J$.
+However, closer inspection of the full distribution [Fig.~\ref{fig:fullphase}(d)] reveals deviations due to quantum-classical transition approximations.
+While the mean values agree qualitatively, the full quantum distribution displays structure not captured by the simple Langevin description, highlighting the emergence of uniquely quantum correlations in the low-noise limit.

-\textit{ {Conclusion}–} We investigate the active dynamics of biased continuous quantum measurements using stochastic processes with telegraphic noise, and establish an approximate mapping between a continuously monitored qubit under feedback and a persistent run-and-tumble particle confined to a bounded domain.
-This correspondence provides a mechanism for measurement-induced transport: the Quantum Zeno transition of the qubit is directly analogous to the motility-induced shape transition observed in classical active matter.
+In this Letter, we have investigated the active dynamics of biased continuous quantum measurements using stochastic processes with telegraphic noise.
+We established an approximate mapping between a continuously monitored qubit under feedback and a classical persistent Run-and-Tumble Particle (p-RTP) confined to a bounded domain.
+Looking forward, this mapping presents an exciting potential for extension to more complex systems, such as multi-qubit chains or higher-dimensional active particles.
+Exploring these directions could provide deeper insights into the broader applicability of our framework and stimulate future research dialogues in both quantum mechanics and active matter fields.

+This correspondence provides a mechanism for understanding measurement-induced transport: the Quantum Zeno-Anti-Zeno transition of the qubit is revealed to be analogous to the 'motility-induced shape transition' observed in classical active matter when viewed in the correct lens.
+This framework offers a physical interpretation of the Quantum Zeno effect as 'motility-induced trapping,' where the suppression of coherent motion by measurement is dynamically equivalent to the trapping of an active particle by confinement.
+Conversely, the phenomenon of 'motility-induced trapping' within active matter could be explored through the dynamics of qubits, highlighting the interdisciplinary utility of this mapping.

-Our results show that tools from nonequilibrium statistical mechanics, in particular large-deviation theory and current-fluctuation analysis for RTPs, provide a natural framework for characterizing the statistics of quantum trajectories.
-This framework offers a physical interpretation of the Quantum Zeno effect as motility-induced trapping, in which measurement suppresses coherent motion, as confinement does for an active particle.
-Although we studied this for a specific setup, extending the information geometric picture to more complex setups will be illuminating specially in the case of commuting system and enviroment operator.
-Extending this approach to study full-time dynamics and to include non-Markovian flipping rates to capture full dynamics is left for future work.
+Beyond conceptual unity, our results demonstrate that powerful tools from nonequilibrium statistical mechanics, in particular, large-deviation theory and current-fluctuation analysis for RTPs, provide a natural framework for characterizing the statistics of quantum trajectories.
+Extending this approach to study full-time dynamics and including non-Markovian flipping rates to capture the complete quantum evolution remains a promising avenue for future work.